sahily/stopwatch/README.md

 ### Example

-Pushing hex A on the keypad, count starts incrementing.
-Pushing hex B, count pauses.
-Pushing hex C stops and resets the count.
+Pushing "A","B", and "C" on keypad starts, stops, and resets the time on the display, respectively.
 Current count shown is 0293.

 <img src="stopwatch_pic.jpg" width="400">